pdlogingithub/UE4-Node-Graph-Assistant/README.md

 ![16](Resource/1.6/insert_node_on_wire.gif)

 17. Exchange wires: Exchange two sets of wires with <kbd>Alt</kbd>+<kbd>T</kbd>
+(cursor position will direct which wires to operate on if there are multiple plausible wire sets.)
 ![17](Resource/1.6/exchange_wires.gif)

 Go to the editor preferences to see more settings.